 How to Start A Bee Farm Business-Using Common Sense

 Due to declining colony numbers, honey bees are big news.
 Even non-beekeepers are aware of the plight of the honey bee.
 And, people want to help.
-The result of this media attention is many people wanting to start a bee farm.
+The result of this media attention is many people want to know how to start a bee farm.

 What does it mean to have a bee farm?
 Well, that term is used very broadly.
-A bee farm does not have to involve thousands of hives – but it can.
+In our minds, we picture large fields with hundreds of honey bee hives.
+This is true in many cases.

 If you are prepared for hard work, beekeeping can be a viable business.
-Of course, there are risks associated with beekeeping for business purposes.
+It is common to under-estimate the amount of work, capital expense and risks associated with a beekeeping business .

-This is true for the small scale beekeeper or a commercial beekeeper with thousands of hives.
-And certainly a fact for any endeavor that involves farming.
+The financial risks exists for the small scale beekeeper or a commercial beekeeper with thousands of hives.
+This is true for any endeavor that involves farming.

 Is Bee Farming Profitable?